 There are more animals gathered together for close encounters with visitors than at almost any other event in the entire South East.
 This is the ideal opportunity for visitors to see and touch animals more usually seen on TV, in a book or through a car window.
 NEW THIS YEAR are Water Buffalo in the Livestock section.
-Around the showground meet up with Alpacas, Bats, Bees, Cattle, Dogs, Donkeys, Falcons, Ferrets, Goats, Guinea Pigs, Hawks, Horses, Llamas, Mules, Owls, Ponies, Poultry, Rabbits and Sheep.
+Around the showground meet up with Alpacas, Bats, Bearded Dragon, Bees, Cattle, Chinchillas, Cockroaches, Dogs, Donkeys, Falcons, Ferrets, Goats, Guinea Pigs, Hawks, Horses, Llamas, Meerkats, Mules, Owls, Pigs, Ponies, Poultry, Rabbits, Scorpions, Sheep, Snakes and Spiders.
 Please use the special handwash dispensers provided around the showground after touching any animal.

 The Country Sports area in the South Eastern corner of the showground has a lake for fishing tutorials and demonstrations, a terrier racing course, an area for archery, sections for the Dog Show and the Gun Dog demonstrations, an area for the footpacks and fox hounds, specialist country sports shops and alongside is an area for blacksmith and ironwork demonstrations.